 1984 – The AC was created as an entirely internal management committee.
 WFP was among the first United Nations organizations to establish such a committee, followed by UNESCO and UNFPA in 2004.

-2004 – Following a proposal of the Executive Director, new Terms of Reference were approved by the Executive Board and the AC composition included five members: three external (including the Chairperson) and two internal.
+Following the 2003 and 2004 reviews of best practice mechanisms for governance and oversight presented to the Executive Board, the Executive Director proposed new Terms of Reference and the AC composition included five members: three external (including the Chairperson) and two internal.

 2007 – For the first time, the AC was comprised entirely of external members, making WFP the first United Nations agency to have an AC with such composition.